Road in from Palm Creek Road

 Walking length - about 1.25km if you start and end at the car park, or 1.4 km if you add the loop through the Ephemeral Wetlands.

 Some bushwalking experience recommended.
 Mostly natural, narrow, rough bush track with some steps, and minor creek crossings.
 Not recommended after heavy rain - can be slippery and boggy, and occasional flash flooding can occur.

 This walk passes through mixed bushland forest with many eucalypts at its southern reach.
 It continues along the eastern bank of Mountain Creek through more dense rainforest remnant vegetation including palms, cycads, tall flooded gums, ferns, fungi and vines.

 Keep a watch out for koalas high in gum trees along this walk - a few are known to live here.
 It is really special to spot our resident koala Lizzy who is often around.
 Several others visit from time to time.
-Please report any you see to the Visitor Information Centre in the Arts and Ecology Building.

 Walking length - 1.75 km, and 3.6 km when walked via the Ephemeral Wetlands, the Lagoon Walk and the Creek Walk.